sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/immerse-launchpad.md

 ## Textured Normals

-* **Textured Normals Sample Radius:** Value used to increase or decrease the sampling radius of added textured normals.
-If this value is set too high, you will lose lots of detail or have the normals be misrepresented within MXAO, RTGI, or ReLight.
+* **Textured Normals Sample Radius:** Adjusts how far the shader samples for textured normals.
+Setting this too high can reduce detail or distort normals in MXAO, RTGI, or ReLight.

-* **Textured Normals Intensity:** Value used to increase or decrease the intensity of added textured normals.
-If the value is set too high, you will end up creating massive normals in places normals should not exist.
+* **Textured Normals Intensity:** Adjusts the strength of the textured normals.
+Setting this too high can create exaggerated normals where they shouldn't be.

     ![Texture Normals Intensity](../images/launchpad_textured_normals.png)

-* **Textured Normals Quality:** Value ranging from 1 to 3 that allows the user to increase or decrease the quality of the textured normals on screen.
-Typically you want the quality value to be set to 3 unless you're within a large performance constraint.
+* **Textured Normals Quality:** Ranges from 1 to 3, allowing you to control the quality of the textured normals.
+It's best to set this to 3 unless you need better performance.